Field-effect transistor: Composition

-semiconductor processing techniques, using a single crystal semiconductor wafer as the active region, or channel.
+semiconductor fabrication techniques, using a single crystal semiconductor wafer as the active region, or channel.

 Among the more unusual body materials are amorphous silicon, polycrystalline silicon or other amorphous semiconductors in thin-film transistors or organic field-effect transistors (OFETs) that are based on organic semiconductors; often, OFET gate insulators and electrodes are made of organic materials, as well.
 Such FETs are manufactured using a variety of materials such as silicon carbide (SiC), gallium arsenide (GaAs), gallium nitride (GaN), and indium gallium arsenide (InGaAs).

 In June 2011, IBM announced that it had successfully used graphene-based FETs in an integrated circuit.
 These transistors are capable of about 2.23 GHz cutoff frequency, much higher than standard silicon FETs.

 Types

 Depletion-type FETs under typical voltages: JFET, poly-silicon MOSFET, double-gate MOSFET, metal-gate MOSFET, MESFET.

 Top: source, bottom: drain, left: gate, right: bulk.
 Voltages that lead to channel formation are not shown.

 The channel of a FET is doped to produce either an n-type semiconductor or a p-type semiconductor.
 The drain and source may be doped of opposite type to the channel, in the case of enhancement mode FETs, or doped of similar type to the channel as in depletion mode FETs.
 Field-effect transistors are also distinguished by the method of insulation between channel and gate.
 Types of FETs include: